 Fannie Mae offers potential financing options for those looking to buy 2-4 unit properties with up to 95% loan-to-value (LTV) ratios.
 These options include:

-Cash-Out Refinance: If you already own a 2-4 unit property, a cash-out refinance allows you to access the equity in your property by refinancing for a higher amount than what you currently owe.
-The additional funds can be used for various purposes.
+✅ Cash-Out Refinance: If you already own a 2-4 unit property, a cash-out refinance allows you to access the equity in your property by refinancing for a higher amount than what you currently owe.
+Note that cash-out refinances typically do not allow up to 95% LTV; the LTV limit is usually lower.

 Using potential rental income as qualified income